CivComs/open311-GeoReport/api-methods.md

 * **where** - A geopgraphic location or extent (see [api.md]((https://github.com/straup/open311-simple/blob/master/api.md) for details) for details) in which to scope the query.
 * **page** - The page of results to return.
 If this argument is omitted, it defaults to 1.
 * **per_page** - Number of results to return per page.
 If this argument is omitted, it defaults to 100.
 The maximum allowed value is left to the discretion of individual cities.
-* **format** - The encoding format for results.
-If this argument is omitted, it defaults to JSON

 **Notes**